 Maybe that means talking about your homework handouts in your class description, so that clients who hate the idea if homework think twice before signing up.

 Maybe it means focusing a class description on the skills you enjoy teaching.
 You might need to minimize those you cover just because you feel like you have to.

 You’ll need to figure out what that looks like for you.
 Then make sure your marketing reflects that.

 Once your marketing materials match your criteria, revisit how the “good” clients found you.
-Can you “double down” on those marketing methods in some way, in an effort to attract new clients like them?
+Can you “double down” on those marketing methods in some way?
 Can you add a question or two to your intake forms?
 Ones that help you tell which new clients will match your criteria and which will just make your miserable?

 Once you have a plan, it’s time to begin to shape it into reality!

 Don’t lump — just like when dog training, it’s important to take small steps.
-But if you apply your criteria and gradually increase that criteria, you’ll find that one new client at a time you’re moving the business in the right direction.
+But if you apply your criteria and gradually increase it, you’ll find that you’re moving the business in the right direction.
+One new client at a time.

 Want help applying this at your business?
-Check out my class, Business End of the Dog: Marketing for the Pet Professional, at Fenzi Dog Sports Academy and we’ll be working though exercises like this and more!
+Check out my class, Business End of the Dog: Marketing for the Pet Professional, at Fenzi Dog Sports Academy.
+We’ll be working though exercises like this and more!